Pur3-MAlice/stardew-memory-game/README.md

             1. Left button link on Gold & Iridium Page is "Previous Level" and takes you to the easier level.
 Right button on Iridium Page is "Play Again" and refreshes the page.
             1. There were no console errors throughout this testing.
 * Asked a Data Scientist friend to review the pages and the games responsiveness by following the above procedure often throughout the development of the game.
 They did not offer any help on the coding nor did they provide feedback other than "this link/button/card" is broken.
 They did however make a good soundboard for me to talk at while talking through difficult code issues.
 Below is the spreadsheet I used for user testing.
+* (new message: one "uncaught TypeError Cannot read properties of undefined (reading 'classList')".
+This does not affect the way the Javascript is working and it isn't a console error so to speak.
+But i did try to fix this, but nothing seemed to work.
+Very odd as the issue is classList - but this is a JavaScript function/word and not a variable.)
 ![Home Testing](/docs/screenshots/home-testing.jpg)
 ![Gameplay Testing](/docs/screenshots/gameplay-testing.jpg)
 ![About Stardew Testing](/docs/screenshots/aboutstardew-testing.jpg)